DSantanax/SimpleTweet/README.md

 The most difficult part was creating heterogeneous layouts for the Stream RecyclerView.
 Initially the concepts were a bit difficult however once I understood how the superclass Object played a role in adding the List of data I managed to add both layouts.
-I will possibly use inheritance to reduce code duplication for the TweetImg.
+My original issue was that I could not add an image and use the same layout for the different Tweets that did not have the attribute for the JSON data.
+This caused an error when fetching at first then another issue with recycled item getting an image even though they did not have that attribute in the JSON.
+Creating a heterogeneous layout in the RecyclerView solved these issues.

+Also, for the heterogeneous layouts I had to extend the Tweet for TweetImg which solved my issue for Type Casting (Tweet) when getting the last item in the list since it could of been both.
+Extending solved this issue since TweetImg is of Type Tweet now so I had to check the instanceOf TweetImg first before checking instanceOf Tweet because of inheritance.

-Some challenges I experienced was with the RelativeLayout when the user had a long handle/username causing the timer to overlay and make it illegible to read.
+A challenge I experienced was with the RelativeLayout when the user had a long handle/username causing the timer to overlay and make it illegible to read.
 What I did was add a constraint from the handle TextView to the time TextView.
 This allowed the date to stay within the View and cause the handle's overflow to hide if the handle/username was long.